top of page

 • Option 3: Provided by respective employer(s).

-*This course is designed so it may be taken as an initial training of 60 hours in dental local anesthesia by dental hygienists, or as select modules to provide additional hours of study for dental hygienists previously trained in CODA Approved dental hygiene programs.
+*This course is designed so it may be taken as an initial training of 60 hours in dental local anesthesia by dental hygienists, or as select modules to provide additional hours of study for dental hygienists previously trained in CODA-approved dental hygiene programs.

 EVALUATION and GRADING